ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d5 - a - Express - GET Method - Route Params and Query String.md

 Note:
-- this lesson took much longer than it seems (we also saw many examples though)
+- this lesson took much longer than it seems (we also saw many examples)
-- students find it complex to understand
+- students find it complex to understand.

 Suggested approach:
 - show theory first: